ihmeuw-msca/OneMod/docs/example/config/README.md

 Optional parameters:
 - `col_offset` (str, optional) - Column name for model offset values.
 If not specified, default offset value is 0.
-- `col_weights` (str, optional) - Column name for model weight values.
+- `weights` (str, optional) - Column name for model weight values.
 If not specified, default weight value is 1.

 **WeAve settings**